histrio/py-couchdb/README.rst

 It's very simple.

 All seems not be maintained, all libraries used standard Python libraries for http requests, and are not compatible with python3.

-NOTE: In connection with my having moved on to other domains, py-couchdb is in search of a new maintainer.
-If you're interested, please get in touch; direct email niwi@niwi.be is probably best.

 Advantages of py-couchdb